Moduli problems for operadic algebras: Introduction

 More precisely, we can make the following definition: \begin{definition} Let $\base$ be a dg-category and let $\mathscr{P}$ be a (augmented) $\base$-operad, which we assume to be cofibrant as a left $\base$-module throughout this introduction.
 We define the dual operad to be the $\base$-linear dual of the bar construction of $\PP$ \emph{over} $\base$

 The $\base^{\op}$-operad structure arises from the $\base$-cooperad structure on the bar construction.
-See Section \ref{sec:barcobar} for more details. \end{definition} With these definitions, our main result is then the following: \begin{theorem} Let $\base$ be a dg-category over $\mathbb{Q}$ and let $\mathscr{P}$ be an augmented $\base$-operad.
+Up to a degree shift, this corresponds to the dual operad introduced in \cite{ginzburg1994koszul}, see Section \ref{sec:barcobar} for more details. \end{definition} With these definitions, our main result is then the following: \begin{theorem} Let $\base$ be a dg-category over $\mathbb{Q}$ and let $\mathscr{P}$ be an augmented $\base$-operad.
 Suppose that the following conditions are satisfied: \begin{enumerate} \item $\base$ and $\mathscr{P}$ are both connective, i.e.\ their cohomology is concentrated in nonpositive degrees. \item $\base$ is cohomologically bounded, i.e.\ there exists an $N\in\mathbb{N}$ such that all $H^*(\base)(c, d)$ are concentrated in degrees $[-N, 0]$. \item The derived relative composition product

 is concentrated in increasingly negative cohomological degrees as the arity increases (cf.\ Definition \ref{def:splendid}). \end{enumerate} Then there is an equivalence of $\infty$-categories